ros2-gbp/ros_ign-release/ros_ign_bridge/README.md

 Ignition Gazebo, that will be converted into ROS images, and visualized with `rqt_image_viewer`.

-First we start Ignition Gazebo.
+First we start Ignition Gazebo (don't forget to hit play, or Ignition Gazebo won't generate any images).

 ```
 # Shell A: